killercup/presentation-declarative-programming-in-rust/Readme.md

 1. How much do I need to **read** to understand what’s going on?
 2. How much do I need to **write** to make a change?
-3. How easy is it to **identifying the core concepts**?
+3. How easy is it to **identify the core concepts**?

 :::

 ::: notes

-Here are a number of somewhat arbitrary questions to benchmark your code base
+Here are a number of somewhat arbitrary questions that you can ask about a code base

-We'll use them later one on some examples
+We'll use them later on to evaluate some examples

 Since this is a very broad topic, the questions are very generic.
 Add ones that are specific to your problem domain as needed!